Blueberry Cottage Cheese Muffins (Naturally Sweetened)

 - ⅓ cup maple syrup or honey

-- ⅓ cup unsalted butter softened to room temperature
+- ⅓ cup unsalted butter (75 grams) softened to room temperature

 - 2 large whole eggs at room temperature